-In the early days of the pandemic, Tinder users, stuck at home, started teleporting themselves en masse into other countries to check out the dating pools far away from home, and maybe engage in some cross-border flirtation.
+In the early days of the pandemic, Tinder users, stuck at home, started teleporting themselves en masse into other countries to check out the dating pools, and maybe engage in some cross-border flirtation.
 They weren’t physically there, of course, but the app’s “Passport” feature allowed them to change their location and indulge in the fantasy.

 The feature, normally available with Tinder’s paid subscriptions, was so popular that the company made it free for everyone for a month.
 Tinder competitor Bumble followed suit, giving users the option to set their location filters “nationwide,” as opposed to the usual 100 miles.